patrickReiis/vitruvius-constructions/README.md

 4. **Open your browser**
    - Navigate to [http://localhost:8080](http://localhost:8080)
-   - You should see the Vitruvius Constructions 3D Architecture Simulator
+   - You should see the Vitruvius Constructions interface

 ### Available Scripts